sensiblecoder/solar2d-mcp/README.md

 # Solar2D MCP Server

-A Model Context Protocol (MCP) server for working with Solar2D (Corona SDK) projects.
-This server allows Claude to understand and help with Solar2D project development.
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for working with Solar2D (Corona SDK) projects.
+This server enables AI assistants to run, debug, and interact with Solar2D games.

+**Works with any MCP-compatible client**, including:
+- Claude Code CLI
+- Other AI assistants that support MCP
+- Custom integrations

 ## Setup